ALH477/demod-voice/README.md

 # Then clone the voice:
 demod-voice xtts-zero-shot reference.wav "Hello, this is a test of voice cloning." --output test.wav

+# Or use Docker:
+docker run -v $(pwd):/workspace \
+  alh477/demod-voice:cpu \
+  /bin/demod-voice xtts-zero-shot /workspace/reference.wav "Hello, this is a test of voice cloning." \
+  --output /workspace/test.wav

 # Listen to the result:
 play test.wav  # or use any audio player
 ```